 What is community water fluoridation?
 Fluoridation of community water supplies is simply the adjustment of the existing, naturally occurring fluoride in drinking water to an optimal level for the prevention of tooth decay.
 Think of it this way: Water that has been fortified with fluoride is similar to fortifying milk with Vitamin D, table salt with iodine, and bread and cereals with folic acid.
 Simply by drinking water, children and adults can benefit from fluoridation's cavity protection whether they are at home, work or school.

 For additional information on fluoridation visit:

-American Dental Association's Fluoridation Facts: An encyclopedia of fluoridation information in question and answer format.
+American Dental Association's Fluoridation Facts: An encyclopedia of general fluoridation information.

 Compendium: List of organizations that recognize the public health benefits of fluoridation.

 CDC Community Water Fluoridation: Gateway to CDC fluoridation information.

 My Water’s Fluoride: Learn if your public water system is fluoridated.